Incendo/cloud-docs/docs/core/index.md

         @Override
         public ArgumentParseResult<UUID> parse(
                 CommandContext<C> context,
-                CommandInput input
+                CommandInput commandInput
         ) {
-            final String input = input.peekString(); // Does not remove the string from the input! try {
+            final String input = commandInput.peekString(); // Does not remove the string from the input! try {
                 final UUID uuid = UUID.fromString(input);
                 input.readString(); // Removes the string from the input.